Installation Manual

 Page 15

-... the anti-tip bracket to the floor, and (2) of the mounting screws (or drywall anchors) must be finally located (shown in Figure 8). • If the range is installed, the adjustable legs will allow the cast base to slide under the bracket hook, stabilizing the unit.
+... immediately above. • Place bracket on floor near the center of where the unit is to be finally located (shown in Figure 8). • If the range is installed, the adjustable legs will allow the cast base to slide under the bracket hook, stabilizing the unit.
 3" (76mm) Figure 8: Anti-tip Bracket Mounting...

-... the anti-tip bracket to the floor, and (2) of the mounting screws (or drywall anchors) must be finally located (shown in Figure 8). • If the range is installed, the adjustable legs will allow the cast base to slide under the bracket hook, stabilizing the unit.
+... immediately above. • Place bracket on floor near the center of where the unit is to be finally located (shown in Figure 8). • If the range is installed, the adjustable legs will allow the cast base to slide under the bracket hook, stabilizing the unit.
 3" (76mm) Figure 8: Anti-tip Bracket Mounting...

 Installation Manual